Looking Through The Windshield At 2017 And Beyond

 A revolt was underway and huge potential change in the air.
 A 180 was in process so you needed to adjust your capital allocation, risk controls and portfolios accordingly.
 Bonds and the old winners were out and beneficiaries of reflation were in.
 Oil prices bottoming last January and an OPEC production deal in the fall also helped in changing mindsets.
 We covered our energy shorts last February at $27/barrel as the risk/reward from that point was no longer in our favor and OPEC states were operating at huge unsustainable operating deficits over $500 depleting their foreign reserves rapidly and adding to instability in the region.

-2017 will be the year that the pendulum will actually begin moving back from excessive restraint to fiscal, tax and regulatory policies that will be more accommodative supporting an acceleration in global economic growth by mid year 2017 well into 2018.
+2017 will be the year that the pendulum will actually begin moving back from excessive restraint to fiscal, tax and regulatory policies that will be more accommodative supporting an acceleration in global economic growth by mid-year 2017 well into 2018.
 We have already seen huge shifts since Brexit and the November election shown by a tremendous increase in business and consumer confidence in the future both here and abroad.
 The U.S. has again become the beacon for positive change and will be the engine for global growth.
 Will there be hiccups along the way?
 Of course, but the trend is your friend.

 As we enter 2017, it is clear that everyone will be watching what specific actions the Trump administration takes during its first 90 days in office.
 It will take until summer for many of his fiscal, tax and regulatory policies to be approved by Congress and then we must see what will be retroactive to the beginning of the year.
-It is clear that companies/analysts have not adjusted their plans/estimates yet as they are waiting until the specifics are known and approved however the more aggressive forward thinking managements/analysts and portfolio managers will begin implementing changes now to get ahead of the curve.
+It is clear that companies/analysts have not adjusted their plans/estimates yet as they are waiting until the specifics are known and approved; however, the more aggressive forward thinking managements/analysts and portfolio managers will begin implementing changes now to get ahead of the curve.
 Look through that windshield!
 We are.

 Trump has assembled a team of successful businessmen to lead his administration who are doers and winners; Congress is controlled by the Republicans and the Democrats can read the tea leaves so expect implementation of the majority of the administration's fiscal, tax and regulatory policies by the summer, 2017; expect trade negotiations' to be opened up almost immediately that will lead to fair trade with teeth in the agreements and expect business and consumer confidence to build further as these policies are enacted and the U.S. economy accelerates.
 Finally watch closely how the Fed, ECB and the BOJ react to an accelerating global economy with rising inflationary expectations.
 The trough in interest rates has passed and the yield curve will continue to steepen as the global monetary authorities stay one step behind permitting the economies to run.

 What do you want to own in a reflationary environment?

 First, we expect that the market multiple has peaked for the cycle as interest rates rise.
 Second, we expect that earnings estimates for the S & P, and especially the reflation beneficiaries, will be revised significantly upward giving upside for the market as a whole.
 But we don't buy the market; we buy stocks that will outperform with above average growth.
 Reflation beneficiaries, including industrials, commodity producers, financials and technology companies, have basically spent 8 years cutting operating costs, consolidating capacity and reducing capital spending plans therefore I expect even them all to be surprised by the magnitude of the positive operating leverage from an accelerating economy with some pricing power.
 Will they return to their old ways of responding to profitable growth by increasing their spending and hiring plans which will eventually lead to the next top?
 Let's hope not, but history teaches us differently so we have to wait a few years and see if their mindset shifts in how they manage their businesses are lasting.

 We are clearly entering a new era of economic growth that has already resulted in a partial shift in asset allocation and portfolio composition/weighting.
 Investors still remain caught having significantly over-weighted bonds in their portfolios while under-weighting stocks.
 Digging deeper, bond investors have lengthened their maturities over the years as the short end earned virtually nothing while stock investors over-weighted defensive and yield stocks.
 That is a losing hand on all counts in a reflationary environment.